laurenemilyto/cryptocurrency-clusters/README.md

 ### Cluster Analysis with k-Means

 * Created an elbow plot to identify the best number of clusters.
+* Used Silhouette Score to determine optimum number of clusters.
+* Used heat map to identify highly correlated variables.

 ### Recommendation

-* Based on my findings, cryptocurrencies can be clustered together into 4 distinct groups.
+Based on my findings, cryptocurrencies can be clustered together into 4 distinct groups.
+Cluster results are grouped into csv files in the Clusters folder for further analysis.

+Given more time, I would analyze these clusters for segmentation trends, looking at the global average of total coins mined and total coin supply, data compared to class average for each column.